LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       If this routine is not called, the Lagrange interpolation module will be used.

+      Interpolated outputs may or may not conserve the Hamiltonian.
 Our testing has shown that Lagrange interpolation typically performs well in this regard, while Hermite interpolation does not.